Cindy Hendy wasn't just David Parker Ray's girlfriend throughout his dozens of murders as the "Toy Box Killer" — she was also his accomplice.

-In the late 1990s, New Mexico couple Cindy Hendy and David Parker Ray abducted, raped, and tortured as many as 60 women in the American southwest.
-Inside Ray’s torture trailer that he called his “Toy Box,” the disturbed couple tormented their victims with electric shocks and medical instruments, while mirrors installed in the ceilingforced the women to watch themselves suffer.
+In the late 1990s, New Mexico couple Cindy Hendy and David Parker Ray abducted, raped, and tortured as many as 60 women across the Southwest.
+Inside Ray’s torture trailer that he called his “Toy Box,” the disturbed couple tormented their victims with electric shocks and medical instruments, while mirrors installed in the ceiling forced the women to watch themselves suffer.

-Now, though she was sentenced in 2000 to serve a 36-year prison sentence, Cindy Hendy was released in 2019.
-This is the story of how she went from a troubled upbringing to becoming a suspected serial killer’s girl Friday — who now walks free.
+And though she was sentenced to 36 years in prison in 2000, Cindy Hendy was released in 2019.
+This is the story of how she went from a troubled youth to becoming a serial killer’s accomplice — who now walks free.

-Born Cynthia Lea Hendy in 1960, the future kidnapper and sexual criminal had a troubled childhood.
+Born Cynthia Lea Hendy in 1960, she had a troubled childhood from the very beginning.
 Raised in an impoverished neighborhood on the outskirts of Everett, Washington, Hendy grew up with an alcoholic mother, a bartender who would routinely let her daughter go hungry.

 “She would never give the kids a dime,” a childhood friend recalled.
 “All of us were hungry.
 We’d be lucky to get a can of tuna fish out of her.
 We’d go over after school, and Cindy would have to beg like hell till her mother threw out a can of tuna fish just to get rid of us.”

-Hendy’s mother took her new husband’s side and the two kicked Cindy out of the house around age 12.
+Hendy’s mother took her new husband’s side and the two kicked the girl out of the house around age 12.
 Left on her own, Hendy dated drug dealers, prostituted herself, and became dependent on alcohol and cocaine.